 Over the course of the morning, I gave a brief lecture about permaculture and the concept of ecological gardens and then we got to work transforming the yard.
 We planted a plum tree, a currant and gooseberry shrub, honeyberries, and installed another annual bed for squash to be trellised up along the fence.
 The ‘herb layer’ of the mini food forest was planted later and will continue to be built out next Spring.

-So check out the short video along with the photos to get a sense of the day and the steps involved in creating an edible ecosystem.
-Thanks to Tate Chamberlin from Blunderbuss for hosting the event, Ben Johnson for taking photos and Jusup Sandoval for the great video!
+So check out the photos to get a sense of the day and the steps involved in creating an edible ecosystem.
+Thanks to Tate Chamberlin from Blunderbuss for hosting the event, Ben Johnson for taking photos!
 Special thanks to all of those who participated!